 So many times my heart has jumped as I have been excavating, sometimes because of a find or artifact, sometimes because I realized I was unearthing a building when seeing a few stones in a row, or finding a floor layer.
 It all depends on the context of what I am doing.
 One Thingvellir find that stands out is silver coins that can be dated from Otto III from 983-1002.
 Otto III became a king at three years old and was killed at 19.
 His grandmother Adilhide ruled with the him so the coin is marked Otto und Adilhide.
 A copper weight I found in Thingvellir National Park was also very special, as my gold signet ring.
 All of these finds I found around the church in Thingvellir.
 But there are so many more I could tell you about.

 Meg: Would you say an independent spirit is a characteristic of Icelanders?
 I realize that all people are different, but can you share your thoughts on the essence of the Icelandic character, and what you believe shaped that?

 Margret: We are very special people and our tough nature is because we are a very small nation of just over 360,000 souls, and we are an island in the middle of the Atlantic.
 This all makes Icelanders the way we are.
 Icelanders are generally very hardworking.
 This trait may be rooted in our Viking origins, or from living and laboring in a harsh terrain for centuries.
-It is not at all unusual for people today to work two or even three jobs.
-Most Icelanders start working at a very early age and the government even provides kids with summer jobs from the age of thirteen if they are eager.
-Most teenagers have a part-time job alongside their studies, and are eager for financial independence.
+It has become increasingly common for individuals nowadays to hold two or even three jobs.
+In Iceland, it is quite typical for people to commence their work at a young age, with the government even offering summer employment opportunities for children as young as thirteen who show interest.
+Many teenagers juggle part-time jobs alongside their studies, driven by their desire for financial autonomy.